cmstroscio/angularjs-user-data-table/README.md

+This project is based on the angular-seed repo for quickly spinning up Angular apps.

+To install dependencies,  run 'npm-start'.
+To start a local server run npm start.

+For more info on angular-seed, see below:

 # `angular-seed` — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS][angularjs] web app.
 You can use it